KalyanPaladugu/React_Hooks/README.md

 ### useState with Object:
 -------------------------

 * useState doesn't update and merge the object automatically like setState in class component.
-To overcome this we will use spread operator
+To overcome this we will use spread operator.